webwb/webwb.github.io/_posts/2014-10-19-welcome-to-jekyll copy.markdown

 image: sample-berlin-640x360.jpg
 categories: jekyll update
 ---
-♪♪ Somewhere… over the rainbow… there's another rainbow… ♪♪ I made a huge tiny mistake.
+♪♪ WERWERWER Somewhere… over the rainbow… there's another rainbow… ♪♪ I made a huge tiny mistake.
 I figured out a way to make money while I'm working!
 Let me take off my assistant's skirt and put on my Barbra-Streisand-in-The-Prince-of-Tides ass-masking therapist pantsuit.
 Stop it, stop it.
 This objectification of women has to stop.
 It's just Mom and whores.
 She calls it a mayonegg.

 She keeps saying that God is going to show me a sign.
 The… something of my ways.
 Wisdom?
 It's probably wisdom.
 Excuse me while I circumvent you.
 The old reach-around.
 It's OUR nausea.
 I'm a complete failure.
 I can't even fake the death of a stripper.
 I've used one adjective to describe myself.
 What is it?
 Please refrain from Mayoneggs during this salmonella scare.
 There's a new daddy in town.
 A discipline daddy.
 Well, OK, have sex with this girl.
 Right now.
 Get in there, have some sex with her.